Glossary

 Neurotoxicity : Damages to the nervous system caused by toxic substances

-Neutropenia : Low level of neutrophils, a type of white blood cell
+Neutropenia : Low level of neutrophils, a type of white blood cells

 Neutropenic sepsis : Severe infection of the blood